dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 # Overview
-March 3rd, 2021.
+March 9th, 2021.

 This document covers the API and design for a writable DOM along with support for the [C# `dynamic` keyword](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/dynamic-language-runtime-overview).

 It is expected that a significant percent of existing System.Text.Json consumers will use these new APIs, and also attract new consumers including:
 - A need for a lightweight, simple API especially for one-off cases.
 - A need for `dynamic` capabilities for varying reasons including sharing of loosely-typed, script-based code.
-- To efficiently read or modify a subset of a large graph.
-For example, it is possible to efficiently navigate to a subsection of a large graph and read an array or deserialize a POCO from that subsection.
+- To efficiently read or modify a subset of a large tree.
+For example, it is possible to efficiently navigate to a subsection of a large tree and read an array or deserialize a POCO from that subsection.
 LINQ can also be used with that.
 - Those unable or unwilling to use the serializer for varying reasons:
   - Too heavyweight; requires compilation of POCO types.
   - Limitations in the serializer such as polymorphism or to address denormalization scenarios.